 - Scar treatment (peels, microneedling, surgical treatment, etc.)

 Acne of varying degrees of severity can form during puberty (hormonal changes) and often disappears from the age of 25 years.
 Menopausal women also often suffer from acne while mental stress is also associated with this disease.

 In many cases, with the change in lifestyle, the progress of the disease can be slowed down.

 A timely and thorough examination and treatment recommendation by a dermatologist prevents the inflammatory course and unsightly scarring.

-You are welcome to make an appointment for a first consultation in my practice.
-Book your appointment.
+You are welcome to make an appointment for a first consultation in our practice in Vienna.